-“Dr Gray, you’re late this evening,” Jim replied.
+“Doctor, you’re late this evening,” Jim replied.

 The doctor checked his pocket watch and noted it had gone midnight.
 “My apologies.”

-Jim nodded and opened the door wide.
+“No worries, squire,” said Jim, opening the door wide.
 “You have a guest tonight?”

-“Indeed,” the Doctor said, ushering his guest into the large lobby.
+“Indeed,” the doctor said, ushering his guest into the large lobby.
 He palmed a couple of coins into Jim’s hand.
 “How are you keeping?”